hSaria/ChromaTerm/readme.md

 The only difference is that the **direct** mode runs with the `-e` flag.
 For example:
 ```
-ct -c ~/.custom_chromatermrc -e "%run /bin/bash"
+ct -c ~/.custom_chromatermrc -e "/bin/bash"
 ```

-This example will open up CT--, load a custom configuration file (more on that later), then run a process (bash, in this case).
+This example will open up CT--, load a custom configuration file (more on that later), then run an executable (bash, in this case).
 Once the process closes, CT-- will too.

 You can still run commands even while a process is running; type % on a new line that is empty then follow it with the require command.
 You can change the default command character (%); try `%config`.